A fatal motor vehicle-pedestrian accident last Thursday has sparked discussion over pedestrian safety in New Haven.

 “Watching the reaction in the news and social media to this terrible tragedy that happened on Olive Street, there’s been a lot of focus on whether or not the driver who struck her was texting while driving,” said Goode.
 “That’s certainly a very legitimate thing that should be investigated, but I think that ignores the larger issue of our environment about the nature of our streets and whether they’re designed to accommodate vulnerable users.”

 One of the most pressing concerns is that police officers could do more to enforce traffic violations, according to everyone interviewed.
 Rob Rocke MUS ’96, a board member of Elm City Cycling, said he regularly sees drivers disobeying the rules of the road.
 If they were regularly penalized for talking on their cell phones or ignoring red lights, they would have a greater incentive to follow traffic laws, he said.
+Victims of distracted or negligent drivers may hire an auto accident lawyer to help them file a claim.

 The design of the streets in Wooster Square could also play a major role in the pedestrian safety.
 Anstress Farwell GRD ’78, president of the advocacy organization New Haven Urban Design League, said Wooster Square is particularly dangerous because many commuters are able to speed through the wide State and Grove Streets intersection, a central part of daily commute, located just four blocks away from where the accident happened.
 The intersection immediately narrows and enters dense residential areas with many pedestrians, where speeding could easily jeopardize pedestrian safety.